conduktor/conduktor-docs/src/pages/changelog/Console-1.26.0.md

 #### Self-service support for Connectors

 Application Teams can now manage their Connectors with Self-service.
-From now on, you can grant ownership to connectors on Self-service [Application Instance](https://docs.conduktor.io/platform/reference/resource-reference/self-service/#application-instance).
+From now on, you can grant ownership to connectors on Self-service [application instance](https://docs.conduktor.io/platform/reference/resource-reference/self-service/#application-instance).
 ````yaml
 ---
 apiVersion: self-service/v1